 Abhishek Sharma

 Abhishek Sharma, Co-Founder & Editorial Director of Global View.
 He is a research-driven analyst with a multidisciplinary focus spanning defense strategy, geopolitics, history, and Indian political affairs.
-He has undertaken advanced academic programs in Global Diplomacy from the University of London, Business Analysis, and Digital strategy from globally recognize institutes.
-Currently he is pursuing a Bachelor of Technology in Computer Science Engineering with a specialization in Big Data Analytics.
-Abhishek also served as Head of Research at Frontier Research Hub, where his work explores the Indian Air Force, Navy, and Army, well as India's strategic history and civilizational legacy.
+He has undertaken advanced academic programs in Global Diplomacy at the University of London, as well as Business Analysis and Digital Strategy at globally recognized institutions.
+Abhishek also served as Head of Research at Frontier Research Hub, where his work explores the Indian Air Force, Navy, and Army, as well as India's strategic history and civilizational legacy.
 With a vision to shape an institution rooted in India’s civilizational identity and strategic destiny, Abhishek emphasizes the importance of historical memory in shaping modern policy and power.
 His work seeks to integrate economics, defense, and geopolitics into a unified framework of national purpose, making him a key pillar in Global View’s intellectual foundation.

 Statistics